Dear Dad, Your Teenage Son (Still) Needs You

 For generations, dads have had a hard time having these important talks.
 We need a tool to help us to do them and to do them right.
 We need something to "tee up" some things that we know that we need to teach our boys.
 We need to push through the resistance and connect with the hearts of our sons.

 The breakdown in the lines of father/son communication is the reason I wrote "The Young Man's Guide to Awesomeness."
-Since we released it last month, it has proven to be an extraordinary tool for a multitude of father/son relationships.
+In almost 10,000 homes, it has proven to be an extraordinary tool for the father/son relationship.
 Here are excerpts from a few emails I have received:

 Our hope is that thousands upon thousands of fathers and sons would re-connect over some essential conversations.
 Our prayer is that you would personally experience the thrill and honor of helping your son move towards courageous and chivalrous manhood.
 Our desire is that a generation of awkward adolescents would be raised up by their fathers to be Godly men who do great things in our world.